CHAPTER ONE

 What I see, because of this history, is that Ukrainians will never be russians and will never be terrorised.

 Even after over four years of constant terror, imperialist russia has only occupied 20% (including Crimea) of this huge and diverse country.
 One of the most offensive things that you can say to a Ukrainian is that they are 'proxies'.
-They have spent generations fighting for their right to exist and not be genocided by anyone.
+They have spent generations fighting for their right to exist and not be genocided or written off by anyone.

 We went on a sunny walk around the city this afternoon, much of the centre is pedestrianised.
 We came across a lovely lake and park, people were sunbathing, ducks were swimming and young girls were playing volleyball.
 Any moment an air raid can go off and a random missile can drop and kill any of us.
 It is total madness that the whole of Europe is not up in arms to stop this.
 Shame on anyone who finds excuses or ideology to justify it.